Well, let me put straight to you. It’s a post on Affiliate Marketing for Dummies.

 That’s a good question, and while you do not have a blog – you can certainly have one.
 Yes, you!
 Think about it – There must be something that you’re good at.
 Think about something that you have prided yourself on!
 That chip on the shoulder.

 Is there anything that your friends turn to you for help or expertise?
 Don’t discount anything!
-If your neighbours ask you to teach their son Word or Excel, or people ask you for gym advice – even that should be a good to go!
+If your neighbors ask you to teach their son Word or Excel, or people ask you for gym advice – even which should be a good to go!

 No?
 Ok, how about this – Call or Walk over to your friends and ask them what “they” think “you” are good at!
 It’s a deceptively simple step, and you know what – it works!
 As human beings, we are so hard on ourselves that we just overlook most of our strengths!